Thwaites Glacier: International Thwaites Glacier Collaboration

 In 2017, British and American research institutions founded a five-year research mission named International Thwaites Glacier Collaboration (ITGC).
 The mission involves over 100 scientists and support staff, with an estimated cost of $50 million across the entire research period.

-In 2020, ITGC researchers discovered that at the glacier's baseline, the temperature of the water is already over 2 C above freezing point.
-Follow-up ITGC research published in 2023, which observed the underside of the glacier over nine months through a 587 m borehole and a robotic mini-submarine called Icefin, found numerous unexpected cracks, or crevasses, where melting proceeded much faster.
+In 2020, ITGC researchers discovered that at the glacier's baseline, the temperature of the water was over 2 C above freezing point.
+Follow-up ITGC research published in 2023, which observed the underside of the glacier over nine months through a 587 m borehole and a robotic mini-submarine, found numerous unexpected cracks, or crevasses, where melting proceeded much faster.
 Crevassed areas amount to 10% of the glacier's underside, yet 27% of its current ice loss.
-At the same time, their research had also found that stratification between the fresh meltwater from the glacier and the salty ocean water caused the overall melting rate to proceed "far less rapidly than predicted by models".
+Their research had also found that stratification between the fresh meltwater from the glacier and the salty ocean water caused the overall melting rate to proceed "far less rapidly than predicted by models".

 The comparison of current rates of retreat on the eastern side of Thwaites (left) and ones projected after the collapse of the Thwaites Ice Shelf.
 This projection was challenged the following year.

-In 2021, further ITGC research suggested that the Thwaites Ice Shelf, which currently restrains the eastern portion of the Thwaites Glacier, could start to collapse within five years.
+In 2021, ITGC research suggested that the Thwaites Ice Shelf, which restrains the eastern portion of the Thwaites Glacier, could start to collapse within five years.
 This would lead to a greater outflow from the glacier, increasing its annual contribution to sea level rise from 4% to 5% in the near term.
 In December 2021, ITGC glaciologist Erin Pettit noted in an interview that Thwaites, along with the rest of the West Antarctic Ice Sheet, would start to see major losses "within decades" after the ice shelf's failure, and this would be especially pronounced if the anthropogenic emission trajectory does not decrease by then.
 In her own words: "We'll start to see some of that before I leave this Earth."
+Additionally, ITGC glaciologist, Indrani Das, works with the ITGC sub-group, PROcesses, Drivers, and Predictions: modeling the history and Evolution of Thwaites (PROPHET) and uses remote sensing to evaluate ice sheet models She notes in an interview how the rate at which the Thwaites Glacier retreats "has huge consequences for the West Antarctic ice sheet stability and sea level rise."